Shabbona, Illinois

 Shabbona (/'ʃæ,bʌnə/) is a village in DeKalb County, Illinois, United States.
 The population was 863 at the 2020 census, down from 925 at the 2010 census.

 History

-The village takes its name from the Potawatomi chief and peacemaker Shabbona.
+The village takes its name from Shabbona, the 19th century Potawatomi chief and peacemaker.
 Chief Shabbona traveled through the Fox Valley warning the white people about the approaching war Black Hawk was going to wage.
 He was hailed as the "Whiteman's Friend".